Taki (song)

-"Taki" is a song by Italian singer-songwriter Sarah Toscano.
-It was released on 23 May 2025 by Warner Music Italy as the third single from the debut studio album Met Gala.
+"Taki" is a song co-written and recorded by Italian singer-songwriter Sarah Toscano.
+It was released on 23 May 2025 by Warner Music Italy as the third single from her debut studio album, Met Gala.

 Description

 The song, written by the singer-songwriter herself with Alessandro La Cava and Federica Abbate, is produced by Nicola Lazzarin, aka Cripo, and its sound combines a pop soul with Afro influences, evoking the energy of nature.
 Inspired by Japanese philosophy, whose title "Taki" means "waterfall", the song tells a moment of inner rupture and awareness in an intense and pure love story, where the water of the waterfall, which slides slowly, represents the delicacy and intensity of a deep emotional connection.

 Promotion

 On May 18, 2025, the singer-songwriter performed the song as a preview during the ninth final episode of the evening of the twenty-fourth edition of the talent show Amici di Maria De Filippi.
 Initially distributed only on digital platforms, the song was also made available for radio rotation on July 11th.